 When used as prescribed, naloxone creates no noticeable effect.
 However, naloxone is added as an abuse-deterrent to discourage people from diverting and misusing the drug.

 Suboxone (Buprenorphine) is a partial opioid agonist, it sits on the receptor in the brain where opioids sit and blocks their effect.
 It elicits a milder opioid effect than full agonists like heroin and methadone.
 What this means is if you use opioids while on Suboxone, you will not get high.
 Because of these characteristics, and the fact that it’s a long-acting medicine, buprenorphine is a first-class medicine for treating opioid dependence and addiction.

-Suboxone comes in a thin strip that you dissolve under your tongue once a day.
+Suboxone comes in a thin strip or a tablet that you dissolve under your tongue once or twice a day.
 Your doctor will prescribe the right dose for you.

 The usual course of treatment is about one year.
 You will be tapered off

 Suboxone is a very safe medication.
 If it is taken too close to the last opioid use, it can cause a withdrawal syndrome called precipitated withdrawal but this can be controlled by paying attention to the timing of your first dose.

 Yes, and your doctor will review all your medications to make sure that Suboxone is right for you.